 You can make a personal injury claim if you have been injured through no fault of your own, and you are within the time limit for making an accident claim.

 Personal injury solicitors Leeds – how can we help?

 If you have been injured and someone else is to blame, you could be entitled to make a personal injury claim.
 To find out for certain, we recommend contacting our personal injury solicitors straightaway.
-We have offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
-If you live in England or Wales, we can help you.

 Your initial enquiry is completely free of charge.
 This gives you the chance to find out exactly whether or not you have grounds for a personal injury claim.
 The laws surrounding personal injury claims are complex.
 It is not always easy for the layperson to establish whether they are eligible to receive compensation – especially if those at fault deny any wrongdoing.

 We will talk to you about your accident.
 During this conversation, we will establish if:

 - You were owed a duty of care

 - This breach of duty caused you to suffer an injury

 - You are within the time limit for making a claim

 Were you owed a duty of care?